No. 148 Squadron RAF

-No. 148 Squadron of the Royal Air Force has been part of the RAF since the First World War.
+No. 148 Squadron was a squadron of the Royal Air Force disbanded and re-established several times since the First World War, until its dissolution on 1 May 1965.
+During the Second World War, the squadron operated as a Special Duties squadron performing partisan supply missions and working closely with the Special Operations Executive for agent drop and pick-up operations.

 History

 First World War

 The squadron was formed at Andover Aerodrome on 10 February 1918, it moved to Ford Junction Aerodrome on 1 March 1918 where it was equipped with the Royal Aircraft Factory FE.2b and moved to France on 25 April 1918.
-It returned to the UK on 17 February 1919 and disbanded at Tangmere on 4 July 1919.
+On 20 May, the squadron carried out a low-altitude bombing raid on the Rumbeke airfield scoring direct hits on hangars.
+On the night of 4 November, it also bombed the Mons railway station.
+It returned to the UK on 17 February 1919 and disbanded at RAF Tangmere on 4 July 1919.